tigoCaval/recommendation-algorithm/README.md

   print_r($client->slopeOne($table,'Pedro')); // result = ['C' => 1]
   print_r($client->slopeOne($table,'Pedro', 2)); // result = []
 ```

+### Supporting this project
+If you are interested in supporting this project, you can help in many ways.
+Leave a star :star: or make a donation.
+### Sponsor supporting this project
+- []

 ### License
 MIT license.
 See the archive [License](https://github.com/tigoCaval/recommendation-algorithm/blob/main/LICENSE)